thevoid12/brainwars/brainwars_todo.md

 - [ ] productionize tailwind remove tailwind.config from layout
 - [ ] validate and sanitize all models including ws results
 - [ ] tips to imporve using gpt in analysis
 - [ ] close all open channels
-- [ ] confetti needs to come only for the winning user

 - [ ] go through all fmt.println statements and remove unwanted stuff
 - [ ] use safehtml for all the backend data which we are sending to ui
 - [ ] xss protection
 - [ ] if a user leaves before starting a game we need to remove him( ie if his connection is not active or he leaves explicitly)
 - [ ] they shouldnt add a bot which takes more time than room each question time
-- [ ] there is another checklist shown with the status of others submitted the question or not
 - [ ] go through all app todos
 - [ ] go through all ui resize it and see if it needs some fixes like auto scrolling
 - [ ] cleanup of roomstatus and gamestatus in the manager (we are already cleaning client in the timer)